 - 3.1 In order for a student to be eligible for funding, the student must have the legal right to be resident in the United Kingdom at the start of their study programme.
 Students will be required to produce their passport, or other qualifying document, as proof of eligibility - 3.2 Step 1: Completed financial assessment forms and application forms should be returned to the Sixth Form Pastoral Support Officer.
-King James's must obtain proof that students are eligible for either a vulnerable or discretionary bursary.
-Details of evidence for vulnerable bursary applications are detailed in the above link.
+King James's must obtain proof that students are eligible for either a vulnerable group or discretionary bursary.
+Details of evidence for vulnerable group bursary applications are detailed in the application form.
 Discretionary bursary applications must be evidenced by receipt of up to date and relevant income documentation, (relevant documents are listed in the application form).
 This could include notice or evidence of self-employment income.
 Applicants must clearly state their individual financial circumstances and corresponding need.
-King James's will retain copies of any evidence for audit purpose. - 3.3 Step 2: Applicants will be advised as to the outcome of their applications.
-Students in the priority groups will receive direct payments.
+King James's will retain copies of any evidence for audit purpose.
+For the discretionary bursary, annual checks will take place to ensure that household income circumstances have not changed. - 3.3 Step 2: Applicants will be advised as to the outcome of their applications.
+Students in the priority vulnerable groups will receive direct payments.
 Successful applicants will either have the books, equipment or other costs provided by the school or direct payment will be made to the applicant.
 Unsuccessful applicants will be notified and will have the right of appeal.
 The amount of each award will be assessed and disbursed on an individual, case by case basis.
 Receipts or proof of purchase must be submitted to enable reimbursement.